soroush-04/Data-Visualization/README.md

 ---
-## Project 2 - Dimension Reduction
+## Project 2 - Breast Cancer Diagnosis

 #### Problem Statement <a id="problem-statement-2"></a>
 The dataset provides valuable insights into breast cancer diagnoses, with a focus on various attributes related to tumor characteristics.
 The main goal of this project is to detect hidden patterns between various attributes within the dataset by utilizing data visualization methods.